huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

 2. Make the necessary changes as shown below:
     ```YAML
     allow:
-      schema: "REPLICANT" #Specify the source database schema that needs to be replicated.
-Each schema must have a separate entry
-      types: [TABLE]
+      schema: "REPLICANT" #Replace REPLICANT with the name of your schema
+      types: [TABLE] #Enter the applicable object type: TABLE or VIEW or TABLE,VIEW

+      ##Below, you can specify which tables within the schema will be replicated.
+If not specified, all tables will be replicated.

       allow:
-        <table_name>: #Specify the collection name; each collection within the database must be a separate entry
+        Orders: #Replace Orders with the name of the table you want to replicate
+          #The parameters below are optional
-          allow: [column1, column2] #Enter a list of the columns which you want to replicate from this table; if you do not specify, all columns will be replicated
+          allow: [column1, column2] #You may replace column1, column2 with a list of specific columns within this table you want to replicate.
+          #To replicate all columns in this table, remove this configuration
-          conditions: #Enter the predicate that you want Replicant to use while extracting data from Oracle
+          conditions: "O_ORDERKEY < 5000" #Enter the predicate that you want to apply during replication

-          src-conditions: #If the target systems has a different column name for the column the above filtering condition is applied to,
-            #specify the same filtering condition in both column names in src-conditions and dst-conditions
-            #for the source and target systems, respectively
-          dst-conditions: #As explained in src-conditions
-          allow-update-any [20.05.12.3]: #only applicable to real-time replication;
-            #Specify a list of columns here if you want Replicant to only publish the updated operations in this table
-            #when any of those columns are found modified
-          allow-update-all [20.05.12.3]: #only applicable to real-time replication;
+        Customers: #Replace Customers with the name of the table you want to replicate
+          #The parameters below are optional
-            #Specify a list of columns here if you want Replicant to only publish the updated operations in this table
+          block: [column1, column2] #You may replace column1, column2 with a list of columns to blacklist within this table;
-            #when all of those columns are found modified
+          #all other columns will be allowed
+          conditions: "C_CUSTKEY < 5000" #Enter the predicate that you want to apply during replication
     ```